How To Clean and Disinfect a Mattress Like a Pro

 Routine mattress cleaning

-• A vacuum cleaner
+• A vacuum cleaner with an upholstery attachment

-• Dish soap or enzyme cleaner
+• Dish soap or an enzyme cleaner

 • Baking soda